vivid-inc/ash-ra-template/clj-art/README.md

 1. As a map.
 1. As the (un-)qualified name of a var.
 1. As a path to an EDN file.
+1. As a path to a JSON file.
 1. As an EDN literal.